Many old items can be worth serious cash. But to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

-Use trade-in sites for less hassle.
-If you need speed and ease, trade-in websites let you enter details, they offer a price, and you post goods free.
-For books, two of the best are WeBuyBooks.co.uk and Amazon Trade-In*.
+If you need speed and ease, trade-in website WeBuyBooks.co.uk lets you enter details, then offers price, and you post goods free.

-But prices are usually lower than selling them yourself.
-For more on how Amazon Trade-In prices compare to other methods, see the Amazon Trade-In launches MSE News story.
-See the Quicker cash for old CDs, books, etc section for a full list of trade-in sites.
+However, prices are usually lower than selling them yourself.
+See Get max cash for old books for a full list of trade-in sites.

 Quicker cash for old CDs, DVDs & games

 “Sell unwanted gold for CASH!”
-TV, mags and billboard ads pulse with promises, yet rarely seem to live up to their promises.
+TV, mags and billboard ads pulse with promises, yet rarely seem to live up to them.

 Instead of binning goods or trying to eBay them, people offer them to their local community.
 In return, they often hope they can grab back something when they want.
-For a full guide, see the Freecycle & Giveaway guide.
+For a full guide, see Freecycle & Giveaway Sites.

 Get Martin's Free Money Tips Email!